Mgahinga Gorilla National Park

 For those seeking more adventurous activities, Mgahinga Gorilla National Park also provides opportunities for volcano climbing.
 The park is home to three extinct volcanoes: Mount Sabinyo (3,669 m), Mount Gahinga (3,474 m), and Mount Muhabura (4,127 m).
 Climbing these volcanoes offers a thrilling experience and rewards hikers with panoramic views of the park and the neighboring countries.

-Batwa Trail and Cultural Experience is an activity that is always combined with gorilla trekking in Mgahinga National Park.
+Batwa Trail and Cultural Experience is always combined with gorilla trekking in Mgahinga National Park.
 The Batwa Trail leads from the base of Muhuvura Cave.
-The walk is a living museum where you can learn about the Batwa People, a pygmoid tribe that used to live in the Mgahinga National Park.
+The walk is a living museum where you can learn about the Batwa People, a pygmy tribe that once lived in Mgahinga National Park.

 To ensure the conservation of the park's natural resources and wildlife, Mgahinga Gorilla National Park has implemented strict regulations for tourism activities.
 Only a limited number of permits are issued each day for gorilla trekking, and visitors are required to follow guidelines to minimize their impact on the gorillas and their habitat.
 Additionally, trained guides accompany tourists on all activities to ensure their safety and provide valuable information about the park's flora and fauna.